bbepis/XUnity.AutoTranslator/README.md

  * Whether the original method should be skipped.
  * Whether all the postfixes should be skipped.

-An important points to make here, is that there is both an `Asset` and an `Assets` property on the context object.
-These can be used interchangably, but an array will only ever be used if the following condition apply:
+An important point to make here is that there are both an `Asset` and an `Assets` property on the context object.
+These can be used interchangeably, but an array will only ever be used if the following condition applies:
  * The `LoadType` in the `Parameters` property is `LoadByType` or `LoadNamedWithSubAssets`, which are the only types of resource loading that may return multiple resources.

 Finally, if we take a look at the `Parameters` property of the context object, we will find the following definition: